Ad

 The regulator added that Covid-19 vaccines “might shed some light on the use of this procedure in the last few years”.
 In fact, these only account for seven out of the 51 recommended between 2019 and 2023.

+The European Commission has the final say on approvals and withdrawals.
+In May this year, it rejected EMA's recommendation to remove Translarna.
 In response to Investigate Europe, a Commission official said they had raised concerns about the “composition” of the advisory group and questioned whether it met the “principle of objective impartiality”.
-The commission has now asked the EMA to review its assessment of the Translarna decision with a new opinion.
+The Commission asked the EMA to review its decision.
+The agency did so and, for the second time, recommended to reject the market authorisation.
+PTC plans to request a re-examination of this resolution.

 Even once a drug is proven to be dangerous or ineffective, obtaining a withdrawal can prove difficult.
 Researchers at Leiden University found several cancer drugs withdrawn by the FDA, the EMA’s parallel in the US, were still available in some European countries.